adamay909/logicTools/README.md

 Notice the use of the keyword "premise" in the annotation.
 That is what you must use for a premise that is not an assumption (an assumption must take the form s ⊢ s).

+### The Editor

+The editor is designed to give a WYSIWYG kind of experience: you can type the lines of a derivation given above as is with the help of a few key bindings.
+Check the help on how to do that.

 ### Installation

 This proof-checker is designed to run completely inside the browser so it is easy to host yourself so long as you are able to host static websites.
-You'll need the index.html file and the files in the assets/ folder.
+The docs folder of the GitHub repository contains all the files you need.

 ### Copyright